AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >
 >The fields you see vary significantly depending on the individual component.

-These tabs provide you with the necessary parameters; these can depend on the individual component type, but can include:
+These tabs provide you with the necessary parameters.
+The tabs can depend on the individual component type, but can include the following:

 * **Title and Text**

     * **Element Name**

       Name of the form element.
-This indicates where in the repository the data is stored.
+It indicates where in the repository that the data is stored.
-      This is a required field and should only contain the following characters:
+      This field is required and should only contain the following characters:

         * alphanumeric characters
         * `_ . / : -`

     * **Title**

       The title displayed with the field.
-If left blank, the default title will be shown.
+If left blank, the default title is shown.

     * **Description**

-      Allows you to provide additional information for the user, if necessary.
-On the form this is shown below the field, in a smaller font than the title.
+      Lets you provide additional information for the user, if necessary.
+On the form, it is shown below the field, in a smaller font than the title.

     * **Show/Hide**